-A federal regulation limits the number of times a student may repeat a course and receive financial aid for that course.
-Note: the federal policy is different from the university policy, please see Registrars for details.
+Federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.
+The following regulations apply to all students (regardless of grade-level):

-- A student may receive aid to repeat a previously passed course (D or higher) one additional time.
-This includes course(s) transferred from another school that were passed.
+A student may receive aid to repeat a previously passed course (earned grade of D or higher) only one additional time.
+This includes course(s) transferred from another institution where a passing grade was earned.

-- Retaking “W” grade courses is not considered repeating courses.
+- Retaking courses in which a “W” was received is not considered repeating courses.

-- If a student retakes a course that is not aid eligible, a recalculation of aid is done to exclude the credits for that course.
+- If a student decides to retake a course that is not aid eligible, a recalculation of aid must be done to exclude the credits for that course.